 The Extra tier costs $15 a month, or $100 a year, and lets you download up to 400 PS4 and PS5 games to play at your leisure, plus all the perks of the Essential tier.
 The final tier is Premium, costing $18 a month of $120 a year.
 This has everything the other two tiers offer, with the added ability to download or stream PS1, PS2, and PSP games.
 PS3 games will also be available, but only to stream.

 How to choose the best PS5 accessories for you

-Right now, since the PS5 is essentially still in its infancy, there isn't a lot to choose from.
+Right now, since the PS5 is essentially still in its early days, there isn't a lot to choose from.
 You could pick up only what you need, however, out of what is available, and that might mean only going for a DualSense Controller and its accompanying Charging Station if you're not planning on doing any live-streaming.